-Year Initiative Expected emissions reduction 2024 Transitioning to green electricity consumption in the Company's ongoing activities Calculating emissions from green electricity consumption (Scope 2) at a coefficient of 0 will result in an estimated emissions reduction of approximately 17 TCO 2 e.
+Year Initiative Expected emissions reduction 2024 Transitioning to green electricity consumption in the Company's ongoing activities Calculating emissions from green electricity consumption (Scope 2) at a coefficient of 0 will result in an estimated emissions reduction of approximately 105 MTCO 2 e.
 2025-2029 Switching to electric vehicles (from hybrid vehicles) to reduce fuel consumption, which is growing with the increase in the number of employees.
-Reductions in fuel consumption (Scope 1) are estimated at approximately 125 TCO 2 e.
+Reductions in fuel consumption (Scope 1) are estimated at approximately 10 MTCO2e.
 The electricity consumed to operate the electric vehicles will still be measured.
 The more this consumption is sourced from green electricity, the more significant a reduction is likely to be estimated.
+2026 Reducing flights and consumption of resources alongside offsets to cover unavoidable emissions An estimated reduction of about 4 MTCO 2 e (according to 2021 data) with an immediate offset against most flights 2026 Implementing innovative programs An estimated reduction of about

-2026 Reducing flights and consumption of resources alongside offsets to cover unavoidable emissions An estimated reduction of about 86 TCO 2 e with an immediate offset against most flights 2026 Implementing innovative programs to reduce water use at facilities.
-Integrating control and water- reduction infrastructure at headquarters An estimated reduction of about 1 TCO 2 e following a reduction in water and wastewater use as expressed in the calculation of Scope 3 emissions.
-2026 Entailed in the implementation of the preceding section 2028 Defining mechanisms to reduce the environmental impacts by 50% from material suppliers Reduction of supplier emissions (Scope 3) - estimated at approximately 191,943 ton CO2e.
-2029 Encouraging innovative solar panel recycling solutions Treatment of the product's impact with an emphasis on its end of life (EoL) estimated in emission reduction of about 1 ton CO2e.
-2030 Constant monitoring of potential investment opportunities in startups and innovative developments to reduce Doral's environmental impacts.
-Offsetting the remaining emissions that cannot be reduced - and no more than 10% of total emissions for the base year 2021 - through environmental projects owned by Doral Not yet calculated
+2026 to reduce water use at facilities Integrating control and water- reduction infrastructure at headquarters Entailed in the implementation of the 2 MTCO 2 e following a reduction in water and wastewater use as expressed in the calculation of Scope 3 emissions.
+2028 preceding section Defining mechanisms to reduce the environmental impacts by 50% from material suppliers Reduction in suppliers' (Scope 3) emissions is still being measured and thus the anticipated emissions reduction cannot be estimated 2029 Encouraging innovative solar panel recycling solutions Treatment of the product's impacts with an emphasis on EoL, which is still being measured and thus the anticipated emissions reduction cannot be estimated 2030 Constant monitoring of potential investment opportunities in startups and innovative developments to reduce Doral's environmental impacts Offsetting the remaining emissions that cannot be reduced - and no more than 10% of total emissions for the base year 2021 - through environmental projects owned by Doral Not yet calculated

-3. Define metrics to measure and track emissions in a clear short- and medium-term format
+Define metrics to measure and track emissions in a clear short- and medium-term format